rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-2/README.md

 ### The Pipeline Sequential/Parallel Tasks

-The `Pipeline` above runs tasks sequentially (see runAfter).
-Let's add a task that will run in parallel to the first task by adding the following to the end of the `greetings-pipeline.yaml` file.
+The `Pipeline` above runs tasks sequentially (see `runAfter`).
+Let's add a `Task` that will run in parallel to the first `Task` by adding the following to the end of the `greetings-pipeline.yaml` file.
 Ensure that the indentation for the `Tasks` is the same as above:
 ```yaml
     - name: hello-parallel
       taskRef: